on-api/on-api/2.4.0/spec/orders.md

   * SUSPEND
     * Temporary suspend the service
     * Change subscription state to "SUSPENDED"
-    * Requires accessId and subscriptionId
+    * Requires subscriptionId
   * RESUME
     * Resume a temporary suspended service
     * Only for subscriptions state from "SUSPENDED" to "ACTIVE"
-    * Requires accessId and subscriptionId
+    * Requires subscriptionId
   * MODIFY
     * Update a service with "spReference" and/or "spSubscriptionId"
     * Requires subscriptionId